scipopt/MIP-DD/README.md

 To integrate a solver into the MIP-DD's API, a new class has to be created that inherits from SolverInterface.
 Methods that are not required but enable additional functionality are marked with **optional**.
-This specific SolverInterface interacts with the solver by
+The specific SolverInterface interacts with the solver by
 * parsing the settings and problem files as well as loading the data into the internal data structures (`parseSettings`, `readInstance`)
 * loading the internal settings and problem into the solver (`doSetup`)
 * writing the internal settings and problem to files (`writeInstance`) and
 * solving the instance and checking for bugs (`solve`).
 The `solve` function returns a pair<char, SolverStatus>.
 The signed char encodes the validity of the solving process.
 Negative values are reserved for solver internal errors, 0 means that no bug is detected, while positive values represent externally detected issues identifying 1 as dual fail, 2 as primal fail, and 3 as objective fail.
 The SolverStatus primarily serves to provide additional information about the solution status in the log for example infeasible, unbounded, optimal, or that a specific limit is reached.
 To suppress certain fails, the parameter `passcodes` is the vector of codes that must not be interpreted as bugs.
 The general SolverInterface already provides functions to detect dual, primal, and objective fails based on the resulting solution information to be supplied in the 'solve' function.
+Finally, the solver can be integrated in the cmake system.
+For this, in binaries/CMakeLists.txt only a solver switch and a corresponding case needs to be added to the top of the present if-statement.
+In this case, the solver should be found using find_package(), the library linked using target_link_libraries(bugger-executable), and for reliability symlinked using add_custom_target(bugger-symlink ALL COMMAND ${CMAKE_COMMAND} -E create_symlink).
+Good luck and happy bugging!

 # Licensing